FAQ About the Pomsky

-FAQ about Pomsky!
-You will find all the answers to the questions you may have about Pomsky.
+You will find all the answers to the questions you have about the Pomsky.

-As the Pomsky is a brand new crossbreed between a Husky and a Spitz, it is difficult to find reliable information online and especially to know if this dog will adapt to your lifestyle and family!
+The Pomsky is a brand new crossbreed between a Husky and a Spitz.
+It is difficult to find reliable information on the internet.
+Moreover, it is challenging to know if this dog will adapt to your lifestyle and your family!

 We have tried to gather on this page the questions that are most frequently asked to us in order to allow you to know everything about the Pomsky.